 For instance, in my HonestMedicine review of SiCKO, Michael Moore’s controversial film about healthcare, after praising Moore for taking insurance companies to task for their greed, I criticized him for ignoring the greed of many physicians who are financially indebted to drug companies.
 Rather than simply accusing doctors of taking money or gifts from pharmaceutical companies, I linked to three articles that had appeared in the press, that made this point for me.
 For yet more emphasis, I found (and linked to) three more articles that went even further, testifying to the fact that many drug companies hire doctors and universities to conduct their so-called "trials," and then pay them to write articles about how successfully these "trials" turned out – even if they didn’t.
 Together, these six hyperlinks added a much higher level of credibility to my assertion than simply making my accusation, or even naming the articles, could ever have done.

-More recently, in another controversial HonestMedicine posting, I highlighted four safe, inexpensive treatments that have stood the test of time, but which American doctors have shunned, in favor of some highly toxic pharmaceuticals.
+In another controversial HonestMedicine posting, I highlighted four safe, inexpensive treatments that have stood the test of time, but which American doctors have shunned, in favor of some highly toxic pharmaceuticals.
+(These are the treatments, by the way, that I feature in my book, also titled Honest Medicine.)
 While lots of people have written about Big Pharma’s influence on our doctors’ prescribing habits, how many times have you heard doctors themselves actually admit to this influence – as in: “yes, I prescribe these harmful drugs because pharmaceutical companies pay me to do this”?

 While researching one of these lifesaving treatments, the Ketogenic Diet (a diet that has been helpful to children with epilepsy for over 70 years), I was told about an NBC Dateline video, in which a pediatric neurologist made some startling admissions: that he had known about the diet for years; that it had been used at a reputable medical institution for decades; but that he had neglected to recommend it to these parents, in his own words, “because . . . there were actually still other medications that we hadn’t tried yet.”